aklump/web_package/README.md

 description = An example package showing how to do this version = 0.2.1
 </pre>

+## Alpha, Beta and RC
+There are three commands that will move your package through the stages, but only in the logical order.

+1. `bump alpha` call this when your version doesn't already contain alpha, beta or rc as the micro prefix.
+Example, calling `bump alpha` on a version of `1.0` will bump your version to `1.1-alpha1`.
+2. Calling `bump beta` on when your project is already in alpha will move it to beta stage, e.g. `bump beta` when your version is `1.1-alpha5` moves it to `1.1-beta1`.
+3. Calling `bump rc` on a `1.1-beta3` bumps it to `1.1-rc1`
+4. You can go directly to beta or to rc, but not the other direction, e.g. if your version is `2.3` you can `bump rc` and it becomes `2.4-rc1`.

 ##Configuration
 The configuration file is created during `bump init` and is located at `.web_package/config`.
 Default contents look like this: